 Bats sometimes enter homes; interestingly enough, few people seem to know how they got in the first place.
 While surprising, they are usually harmless and just want to find their way back out.
 Bats play an important role in Belize’s ecosystem by controlling insect populations and pollinating plants.

 While bats are beneficial for controlling insects, they can cause problems if they take up long-term residence inside a house.
 Bat droppings (guano) build up quickly and can stain walls, damage wood, and create a strong odour.
-Although a single bat that accidentally flies in is harmless, a colony nesting indoors can lead to costly repairs if not addressed.
+Although a single bat that accidentally flies in is harmless, a bat colony nesting inside Belize houses can lead to costly repairs if not addressed.
 This is not a visitor you want as a permanent guest.

 Cockroaches

 Cockroaches thrive in the tropics, and Belize is no exception.
 While not everyone’s favourite house guest, they’re a reality of jungle living.
-Good food storage, regular cleaning, and sealing cracks can help keep their numbers down.
+Good food storage, sealed containers, and regular deep cleaning are essential.

-This is one of the visiting creatures I hate the most, and it doesn’t matter how clean and organized I am; they still show up.
-I can’t overemphasize the importance of good food storage and regular cleaning of drawers and bins, especially, especially drawers and bins that are not regularly accessed.
+I despise these visitors the most.
+No matter how clean and organized I am, they still appear.
+I can’t overemphasize the importance of good food storage and regular cleaning of drawers and bins, especially drawers and bins that are not regularly accessed.
 Cockroaches seem to know the drawers and bins you don’t visit often, and within a few months, they are filled with their droppings and chewed holes.

 The American cockroach – these I hate